Robert Kraft: New England Patriots

-Kraft said that his passion for the Patriots led him to "break every one of my financial rules" in his pursuit of the team.
-Indeed, Kraft still believes he "overpaid" for the franchise.
-Kraft still keeps a Victory Tour poster in his office as a reminder of what set in motion the events that allowed him to buy the Patriots.
-Following the NFL's approval of the sale, the Patriots sold out their entire 1994 season, the first full sell-out in franchise history.
-Every Patriots home game–preseason, regular season, and playoffs–has been sold out ever since.
-In 2023, the Patriots were one of the most valuable franchises in the NFL, estimated by Forbes to be worth $7 billion.
+Kraft said that his passion for the Patriots led him to "break every one of my financial rules" in pursuit of the team.
+He still believes he "overpaid" for the franchise.
+Kraft keeps a Victory Tour poster in his office as a reminder of what set in motion the events that allowed him to buy the Patriots.
+After the NFL approved the sale, the Patriots sold out their entire 1994 season, the first full sell-out in franchise history.
+Every Patriots home game–preseason, regular season, and playoffs–has been sold out since.
+In 2023, the Patriots were one of the NFL's most valuable franchises, estimated by Forbes to be worth $7 billion.

-Kraft poses with the Patriots six Vince Lombardi Trophies.
+Kraft poses with the Patriots' six Vince Lombardi Trophies.

-In 1998, Kraft considered moving the Patriots to Hartford, Connecticut, based on an offer that the state of Connecticut would finance a new stadium, but he terminated the deal just before it became binding to instead build a new stadium in Foxborough with Massachusetts infrastructure funding.
+In 1998, Kraft considered moving the Patriots to Hartford, Connecticut, based on an offer that the state of Connecticut would finance a new stadium, but he terminated the deal just before it became binding, instead building a new stadium in Foxborough with Massachusetts infrastructure funding.
 In 2002, Kraft financed a $350-million stadium for the Patriots initially called CMGI Field but renamed Gillette Stadium.
-In 2007, he began to develop the land around Gillette Stadium, creating a $375-million open-air shopping and entertainment center called Patriot Place.
-The development included "The Hall at Patriot Place presented by Raytheon," a multi-story museum and hall of fame attached to the stadium, and the "CBS Scene", a CBS-themed restaurant.
+In 2007, he began to develop the land around Gillette Stadium, creating Patriot Place, a $375-million open-air shopping and entertainment center.
+The development included "The Hall at Patriot Place presented by Raytheon", a multi-story museum and hall of fame attached to the stadium, and the "CBS Scene", a CBS-themed restaurant.

 On January 27, 2000, Kraft traded a first round draft pick to the New York Jets for the rights to hire Bill Belichick as head coach.
-The trade was met with criticism at the time, but proved to be successful after Belichick led the Patriots to win six Super Bowl championships, nine conference championships, and 16 division titles.
-In 2000, the Patriots drafted quarterback Tom Brady in the sixth round, who would be the team's starter from 2001 to 2019.
+The trade was criticized but proved successful: Belichick led the Patriots to six Super Bowl championships, nine conference championships, and 16 division titles.
+In the sixth round of the 2000 draft, the Patriots acquired quarterback Tom Brady, who would be the team's starter from 2001 to 2019.
 The relationship between Kraft, Belichick, and Brady has been credited with producing one of the most successful sports dynasties in football, although in later years the personal relationship between the three grew strained.